michwng/MLG-Breakout/README.txt

 	- Every solution I tried threw a cross-origin error that I couldn't fix OR
 	- it left the video in a black screen.

+The sniper sound is sometimes cut off.
+	- This is a result of cutting down the video's size.
+	- The video plays both the image and audio .
+		- the program plays the sniper audio sound as well.
+	- I left it like this to enhance the sniper sound.

 Version History